richafnu/Viva/Viva/engage/manage-viva-engage-users/office-365-sign-in.md

 By default, when users select **Conversations** in SharePoint, they see their SharePoint newsfeed (Outlook groups), rather than Viva Engage conversations.
 You can make Viva Engage the default enterprise social network in SharePoint.
 With this, when users select **Conversations** in SharePoint, they see their Viva Engage conversations, rather than the SharePoint newsfeed (Outlook groups).

 > [!NOTE]
-> You must be an Microsoft 365 Global Administrator to make this change.
+> You must be a Microsoft 365 Global Administrator to make this change.
 For more information about permissions levels, see [About Microsoft 365 admin roles](/microsoft-365/admin/add-users/about-admin-roles).

 1. In Microsoft 365, go to **Admin** \> **SharePoint**.